livingdocsIO/documentation/content/guides/editor/document-soft-lock/index.md

 ## Enable soft lock

-Add the following metadata json to the content-type for which you want a the soft lock to be active:
+Add the following metadata JSON to the content-type for which you want a soft lock to be active:
 ```
 {
   handle: 'documentSoftLock',